Friend Waldir I Still See That Having The Opportunity To Serve You Is A Privilege

-It was a place where "compassion" prevailed, on account of the administration of the house that had, among all, a deeper look at things, which made it very special and sensitive and it was she who, using her intellectual resources and her ginga as a social worker, I managed to get the owner of an optics to fan a pair of glasses, because my vision deteriorated.
+It was a place where "compassion" prevailed, because of the management of the house that had, among all, a deeper look at things, which made it very special and sensitive and it was she who, using her intellectual resources and her ginga as a social worker who got the optician to wear a pair of glasses, because my vision had deteriorated.

-The support house offered six meals a day, washed laundry, cable TV! ...
+The support house offered six meals a day, fresh linen, cable TV!

 It was a great place for anyone who was determined to stay, as Raul Seixas rightly set there, with his mouth open, wide open, full of teeth, waiting for death to arrive!

-But not for me, although there was no treatment and no hope, I did not want to be among the madmen, having to sleep like a dog, with an ear always attentive, because there was always a risk of "something happening".
+But not for me, although there was no treatment and no hope, I didn't want to be among insane people, having to sleep like a dog, with an ever-listening ear, because there was always a risk of "something happening."

-And I learned it on the second or third day I was there and they forgot to bring lunch to a person who could no longer walk.
-And I went, I do not know why I went, until, until the diagnosis, I was not capable of any kindness, except when it came to "conquering a girl", to forget her the day after "My Victory! ".
+And I learned that the second or third day I was there and they forgot to take lunch from someone who could no longer walk.
+And I went, I don't even know why I went, because, until the diagnosis, I was not capable of any kindness except when it came to "conquering a girl", to forget her the day after "My Victory!" "

 On this day I saw something.
 When the transvestite who was the cook of the house, a black transsexual, with the marks of time and AIDS handed me the dish and another transvestite asked me who the dish would be.